Fried Pickles are one of my favorite eats at the Minnesota State Fair. You’ll love my homemade version!

-The Minnesota State Fair opened its gates yesterday.
+The Minnesota State Fair opens its gates tomorrow.
 And you know what that means…

 In order to taste all the different foods we want to, sharing is a necessity.
-We usually grab a single item, split it, and move on, fitting in a food booth every now and then throughout the day.
+We usually grab a single item, split it, and then move on, fitting in a food booth every now and then throughout the day.
 Only if the food is exceptional will we take out our wallet to buy another round.
-This has been known to happen with the cheese curds (the ones from the Food Building), the Australian batter dipped potatoes, my favorite sweet and salty homemade salted nut rolls dipped in chocolate, and…
+This has been known to happen with the cheese curds (the ones from the Food Building), Australian batter dipped potatoes, sweet and salty homemade salted nut rolls dipped in chocolate, Dole Whip pineapple float, almost anything at The Blue Barn, Martha’s Cookies, and…

 the way awesome fried pickles!

-Although The Perfect Pickle has been serving up fried pickles at the fair since 1997, it was only 2 years ago that I gave this Southern snack a go myself.
+Although The Perfect Pickle has been serving up fried pickles at the fair since 1997, it took me a number of years to try this Southern snack myself.
 I think it has something to do with their new dill pickle green trailer parked at their new location near the entrance to the Midway.
 I know I’m a very visual kind of person, but how can that giant green trailer not grab your attention?
 It just begs you to check it out.

-The pickles that come out of that catchy place are perfectly dilly, salty, and crunchy…and then battered and fried to perfection.
+The pickles that come out of that place are perfectly dilly, salty, and crunchy…and then battered and fried to perfection.
 Dipped in some ranch dressing…ohhhhhhh my!
-Last year we left the fair with 3 out of 4 family members (still working on our oldest daughter) on board my fried pickle bandwagon.
-Yeehaw!
+They’re so good that our daughters (who don’t even like dill pickles) can’t resist a few pieces.

-If the thought of fried pickles makes you drool, and a trip to the Minnesota State Fair is not on your end-of-summer agenda, I highly recommend frying up some pickles of your own.
-They’re really a treat.
-Especially with a dip into some ranch dressing and a few healthy dashes of Frank’s Red Hot sauce, which isn’t served with the pickles at the fair.
-Grab a chair and a cold beer and enjoy some fried puckery amazingness!
+If the thought of fried pickles makes you drool and a trip to the Minnesota State Fair is not on your end-of-summer agenda, I highly recommend frying up some pickles of your own.
+They’re really a fun, puckery treat, especially when dipped into your favorite ranch dressing.
+We also recommend a few healthy dashes of hot sauce – which isn’t served with the pickles at the fair, but a fun way to add a little heat to the affair.